Leucipp-us/Leucippus/README.md

 This installation guide assumes that you already have imagej installed and working.
 If you do not then you can find imagej available on many package managers.

+###Dependencies
+To build and run Leucippus you need the following software:

+-Git
+-Make
+-python
+-numpy
+-scipy
+-python-opencv
+-jdk (javac)

+If you are using apt-get for your package manager you can install all of these using the command:

+`sudo apt-get install git make python python-numpy python-scipy python-opencv default-jdk`

+If you are not using apt-get you can install the corresponding repositories using your package manager.

 ###Using package manager
 If you are using a package manager for python, like conda or pip, please use it to install numpy, scipy and opencv.